 Why Are Flax Seeds Good For Hair Growth?

 1. Great Source Of Vitamin E

-Flax seeds help balance pH levels and oil production.
-These are two factors that directly affect the rate at which your hair grows and its health.
-Flax seeds soothe the scalp and help calm the sebaceous glands, so they produce the right amount of oil for healthy hair growth.
+Anecdotal evidence suggests that flax seeds can help balance the scalps pHi XA scale used to identify the acidity or basicity of a substance by measuring the potential of hydrogen ions in it. levels and oil production.
+These factors directly affect the rate at which your hair grows and its health.
+Flax seeds soothe the scalp and help calm the sebaceous glands so that they produce the right amount of oil for healthy hair growth.

 Flax seeds help condition your hair, making it smooth and manageable.
-It helps bind moisture to the hair shaft, controlling issues like breakage, split ends, dryness, and frizz.
+They help bind moisture to the hair shafts, controlling breakage, split ends, dryness, and frizz.

 How To Use Flax Seeds For Hair Growth

 You Will Need

 Processing Time: 45 minutes

 - Heat the flax seed oil in a bowl for a few seconds until it is slightly warm.